camunda/camunda-docs/docs/components/modeler/bpmn/bpmn.md

 The panel can be hidden and restored by clicking the tab on its left border.

-## Save a Diagram
+## Save a diagram

+To save your state of work in Cloud, click **Save**.

-To save your state of work, click **File > Save File As...** in the top-level menu.
+To save your state of work in Platform, click **File > Save File As...** in the top-level menu.
 Then select a location on your file system to store the diagram in the BPMN 2.0 XML format.
 You can load that file again by clicking **File > Open File...**.